Reds vs. White Sox Player Props Betting Odds

 Robert Stats

-- Luis Robert has put up 29 hits with seven doubles, seven home runs and 10 walks.
+- Robert has 31 hits with eight doubles, seven home runs and 10 walks.
 He has driven in 18 runs with one stolen base.

-- Robert brings a four-game streak with at least one hit into this contest.
-During his last five outings he is batting .400 with a double, two home runs, six walks and five RBI.
+- Robert will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .471 with two doubles, two home runs, six walks and five RBI.

 Robert Recent Games